Getting Started with KW47-LOC

 4.3 Use the Pins Tools to Modify the LED Routed Pin

-1. In the Pins view, deselect the “Show dedicated pins” and “Show no routed pins” checkboxes leaving only the routed pins (routed pins have a check in a green box next to the pin name and the functions selected for each routed pin are highlighted in green)
+1. In the Pins view, deselect the “Show dedicated pins” and “Show no routed pins” checkboxes so that only the routed pins are shown (indicated with a a green box next to the pin name and the functions selected for each routed pin are highlighted in green)

 3. For the current configuration, PTC0 (LEB_BLUE) is routed as an output, so you will add the pin configuration to enable the GREEN LED